 Now I'm only buying things that work with my style - bold and a little bit glam.
 If it doesn't fit the criteria, I don't buy it.
 That saves me money because I’ll be keeping things for longer and accessories that are my style work in several rooms making it easy to shop my own home.

-If you haven't yet worked out what your style is - and I know it can be hard - Kimberly at Swoonworthy has a great guide about using Pinterest to define your person style.
+If you haven't yet worked out your style - and I know it can be hard - Kimberly at Swoonworthy has a great guide about using Pinterest to define your personal style.
 It is definitely worth a read.

 I hope you've found this post useful.
-Do you think you'll give any of these decorating tricks a go?
+Why not give some of these decorating tricks a go?

 Until I get that lottery win I know I'll be relying on them.